NickSeagull/nickseagull.github.io/src/content/projects/04_neohaskell.md

 ## Overview

 **NeoHaskell** is a dialect of Haskell that reimagines functional programming for the modern era, specifically designed to build AI-ready systems from the ground up.
-The language removes accidental complexity while preserving the mathematical elegance of Haskell, making it accessible to developers regardless of their functional programming background.
+The language removes accidental complexity while preserving the syntactical elegance of Haskell, making it accessible to developers regardless of their programming background.
 It represents a fundamental rethinking of how programming languages should evolve to support both human developers and AI-powered development tools.

 ## Features